Oberon00/cpptutorial/proc/types-and-vars.rst

 better be avoided: The purpose of a name is to let the reader know what the variable means, but these names tell nothing.

-.. important:: More time is spent on reading than one writing source code.
+.. important:: More time is spent on reading than on writing source code.
 You should thus strive for the most readable source code rather than e.g. using short names just for the sake of typing speed.